mohamedhabas11/github/github/README.md

 	- guest-machines are totally erase-able at command
 	- New-host new-repo re-setup test-inviorment friendly .
 												Devops <== Bad advertisement
-This repo will bounce of two Maintaned repos
+This repo will bounce of to two Maintaned repos
 	mohamedhabas.11@github.com/ansible:
 	mohamedhabas.11@github.com/kuberntes 							#Missing
 	^
-	still figuring out kube-adm scripts out
+	still figuring out kube-adm playbooks out

+KVMHOST/
+	 - there is setup play-book to maintain the KVMHOST
+	 - Within the env/ directory you seperate this enviorment
+	 - Default values are set for the playbooks
+	 - Default values for the enviorment is withen /github/github/env/roles/kvm
+	 - Install kvm packages and add sysadmins to required groups a- list of Team members is added from /env/roles/sysadmin/defaults directory b- list of default kvm  is added from /env/roles/kvm c- base image for host is under /roles/libvirt/domains/templates/Preseed.cfg.j2

 #####################################################################################################################################
         mohamedhabas.11@github.com/ansible:
 Ansible :
 	the repository is mainly a to serve as a skeleton for infrastructure as code {IAS} project . depencies :
-	A- ssh-Keys for the repo to use to access the machines B- KVM-Host Must have enough resources to handle the guests machine C- ansible relays on the DNS-server to be updated with the entries of the guest machines D- there is no requirment.txt for the Ansible setup . 	<	 #feel free to Help on auto install ansible on a clean machine .
+	A- ssh-Keys for the repo to use to access the machines B- KVM-Host Must have enough resources to handle the guests machine C- ansible relays on the DNS-server to be updated with the entries of the guest machines D- there is a vagrant driver for the initail Ansible setup on the kvm hosts E- one the host ansible will manage :
+		LVM-provisioning
+		Networking
+		libvirt
+		user-creation
+		executes generation of guist machines prepares machines for further playbooks and join them with existing infrastructure as a group in the /inventory/hosts file
 ######################################################################################################################################
 Note: I will guide this repo to be a kubernetes testing enviorment and aware of existing setups
 ######################################################################################################################################